jasonatoledo/JEERS_Final_Project/README.md

 - Serge:

 - Possible: run neural network to see if performance improves

-## Technology Used in the Project

-- PostgreSQL

-- Python / Machine Learning

-- Google Docs

-- Tableau

-- AWS

 Presentation: 15 min total: 10-13 min presentation and 2-3 min for Q&I